wp-plugins/mashsharer/readme.txt

 > This free Social Media Icons Plugin is a professional and highly customizable<br />
 > ecosystem for social media sharing and optimizing of your valuable content.<br />
 >
-> No external script dependencies are needed and and all code resides on your site. <br />
+> No external script dependencies are needed and and all code resides on your site.
 > So the default share buttons ensure yours and your visitors privacy! <br />
 >
 > It gives you per default a large total share counter beside three large